artefactory/xhec-mlops-crashcourse-2024/PREREQUISITES.md

 Please carefully follow [instructions here](https://github.com/git-for-windows/git/releases/tag/v2.42.0.windows.2).

+> Note: you can also use WSL terminal, but it's a bit more complicated to use.

 ### ✅ Check your Installation

 Open a terminal, you should be able to run the following commands: